The odd-even effect of mosaic modulation period of quasi-periodic hopping on the Anderson localization in a one-dimensional lattice model: mobility edge and critical region

 In addition, for the bounded quasi-periodic potentials, Avila also defined the acceleration $\omega(E)$ by \cite{Avila2015}

 Using Eqs.(26), when real number $E$ is an eigenvalue, we get the Avila acceleration

-The above results are verified by our numerical calculations [see Fig.11].
-To be specific, taking $\tau=1/2$, $\lambda/t=0.5$ and $\epsilon=0,0.1,0.2$, we calculate the Lyapunov exponents with Eq.(13) (taking the complexified phase $\phi\rightarrow \phi+i\epsilon=i\epsilon$) for interval $-2.2\leq E\leq2.2$ [see the three solid lines in panel (a) of Fig.11].
-In our calculation, we take $L=200$, $\psi(0)=0$ and $\psi(1)=1$ in Eq.(13).
-At the same time, we calculate the Lyapunov exponents for all the eigenenergies with same parameters [see the three sets of discrete points in panel (a) of Fig.11].
-We can find that if $E$ is an eigenenergy of critical state [$\gamma(E)=0$], the Lyapunov exponents are the same for all three different $\epsilon=0,0.1,0.2$.
-While when $E$ is an eigenenergy of localized state [$\gamma(E)>0$], the Lyapunov exponents are different for three different $\epsilon=0,0.1,0.2$.
-Their differences are linearly proportional to $\Delta\epsilon=0.1$ in Fig. 11.
+The above results are verified by our numerical calculations as shown in Fig. 10.
+Specifically, we have used the values $\tau=1/2$, $\lambda/t=0.5$, and $\epsilon=0,0.1,0.2$ to calculate the Lyapunov exponents using Eq.
+(13) with the complexified phase $\phi\rightarrow \phi+i\epsilon=i\epsilon$.
+These calculations were performed for the energy interval $-2.2\leq E\leq2.2$, as shown by the three solid lines in panel (a) of Fig. 10.
+In our calculations, we have used the parameters $L=200$, $\psi(0)=0$, and $\psi(1)=1$ in Eq.
+(13).
+Additionally, we have also calculated the Lyapunov exponents for all eigenenergies using the same parameters, as shown by the three sets of discrete points in panel (a) of Fig. 10.
+Our results indicate that when $E$ is an eigenenergy of the critical state [$\gamma(E)=0$], the Lyapunov exponents are the same for all three values of $\epsilon=0,0.1,0.2$.
+However, when $E$ is an eigenenergy of a localized state [$\gamma(E)>0$], the Lyapunov exponents differ for the three values of $\epsilon=0,0.1,0.2$.
+Furthermore, these differences are linearly proportional to $\Delta\epsilon=0.1$, as shown in Fig. 10.

-By taking $\epsilon=0.1$, we also approximately calculate the Avila's acceleration $\omega(E)$ by
+By taking $\epsilon=0.1$, we also approximately calculate the Avila's acceleration $\omega(E)$ by \cite{yicai}

-[see panel (b) of Fig.11].
+[see panel (b) of Fig.10].
 It shows that when $E$ is an eigenenergy of localized state [$\gamma(E)>0$], the Avila's acceleration is 1.
-When $E$ is an eigenenergy of critical state [$\gamma(E)=0$], the Avila's acceleration is 0.
-We also notice that if $E$ is not an eigenenergy, the Avila's acceleration is $-1$.
+When $E$ is an eigenenergy of the critical state [$\gamma(E)=0$], Avila's acceleration is 0.
+Additionally, it should be noted that if $E$ is not an eigenenergy, Avila's acceleration is $-1$.